holyjak/iterate-puppet-workshop13/presentation/presentation.md

 Testing:

-* Run `vagrant ssh -c "sudo service apache2 stop"` to stop it to see it gets started
+* Run `vagrant ssh -c 'sudo service apache2 stop'` to stop it and see that it gets started
 * Notice log *../Service[apache2]/.. to running*

 !